 The Grand Canyon is a homeland for some, sacred to many, and a national treasure for all.
 In honor of past generations, and on behalf of those of the present and future, we envision an ecosystem where the resources and natural processes are in harmony under a stewardship worthy of the Grand Canyon.

 We advise the Secretary of the Interior on how best to protect, mitigate adverse impacts to, and improve the integrity of the Colorado River ecosystem affected by Glen Canyon Dam, including natural biological diversity (emphasizing native biodiversity), traditional cultural properties, spiritual values, and cultural, physical, and recreational resources through the operation of Glen Canyon Dam and other means.

 We do so in keeping with the federal trust responsibilities to Indian tribes, in compliance with applicable federal, state, and tribal laws, including the water delivery obligations of the Law of the River, and with due consideration to the economic value of power resources.

-This will be accomplished through our long-term partnership utilizing the best available scientific and other information through an adaptive ecosystem management process.
+This will be accomplished through our long-term partnership utilizing the best available science, traditional cultural knowledge, and other information through an adaptive ecosystem management process.

+An adaptive management program should include an ecosystem approach.

 The Glen Canyon Dam Adaptive Management Work Group embraces the following Principles.
 They guided development of the Goals and Objectives for the Glen Canyon Dam Adaptive Management Program (GCDAMP).

 Principles: